seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1009 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1010 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1003+6=1009
+//// 1005+6=1010

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 207 (2025, Thursday, July 31st at 08:02 pm PST)
+//// File version: 208 (2025, Friday, August 1st at 08:52 pm PST)
 //// Line count (including blank lines and compiler line): 1,069

 //// ----------------------------------------------------- \\\\